learn-co-curriculum/phase-3-orms-mapping-classes-to-database-tables/README.md

 ## Objectives

-1. Understand the concept of mapping a Ruby class to a database table and an instance of a class to a table row.
+1. Map a Ruby class to a database table and an instance of a class to a table row.
-2. Learn how to write code that maps a Ruby class to a database table.
+2. Write code that maps a Ruby class to a database table.
-3. Learn how to write code that inserts data regarding an instance of a class into a database table row.
+3. Write code that inserts data regarding an instance of a class into a database table row.

 ## Mapping a Class to a Table